Cinnamon Swirl Wreath Bread + Video

-If you love cinnamon rolls as much as I do, then I think you’ll love this wreath bread recipe!
-It tastes almost exactly like the rolls, but it’s shaped into a super festive wreath!
+If you love cinnamon rolls as much as I do, then this wreath bread recipe is for you!
+It tastes exactly like cinnamon rolls, but it’s shaped into a super festive wreath!

 The idea behind this recipe was kind of a mash up between classic cinnamon rolls and our braided garlic bread.
 The shaping for the bread is very similar to the garlic bread recipe, but there are a few extra steps to get 2 loaves of bread.